Stop Wartime Sexual Violence

 Tell the UN to address the ever-growing problem of sexual crimes during civil unrest.

 We all know war is destructive, that it can leave nations and people alike crippled for years to come, both physically and metaphorically.
 But the unrest associated with war can also have unseen implications.

-This grisly, underbelly of war is devastating not only to women but to entire nations.
-The United Nations' fund dedicated to Action Against Sexual Violence in Conflict is working to end the use of sex as a weapon in times of conflict, and war.
+The United Nations' fund dedicated to Action Against Sexual Violence in Conflict is working to end the use of sex as a weapon in times of conflict, and war2.
 Often, though, its critical mission is not made a priority while planning an international response to unrest.